 Martin D-15M Winner: Best Acoustic Guitar

 While Martin certainly offers bigger, flashier, and more expensive guitars, I firmly believe they lack the playability of the D-15M.
 Let’s face it, do you want an acoustic guitar that belongs on a wall in your study, or on your lap in a room full of captivated listeners?
-This acoustic guitar was built to put out that signature Martin tone, with a renowned bass response that spans all frequencies.
+This Martin acoustic guitar was built to put out that signature Martin tone, with a renowned bass response that spans all frequencies.
 Built with rich mahogany, it stands out beyond the limited reaches of spruce materials.
 Simply put: The D-15M is a work of art that’s built to craft your masterpiece.
 Play it once, and you’ll hear a sound that will forever be sought after.